-The activities comprising the Group's corporate object may be carried on through the subscription or acquisition of shares or other equity interests in companies with an identical or similar corporate purpose.
+The activities comprising the Company's corporate object may be carried on through the subscription or acquisition of shares or other equity interests in companies with an identical or similar corporate purpose.

-Ebro Foods, S.A. is the parent of a consolidated group comprising it and its subsidiaries and associates (the Ebro Group or the Group) with which it has separately presented consolidated financial statements for 2023, which were authorised for issue by the Board of Directors of Ebro Foods, S.A. on 22 March 2024.
-The 2022 consolidated financial statements were approved at the Annual General Meeting held by Ebro Foods, S.A. on June 6, 2023 and duly filed with Madrid's Companies Register.
+Ebro Foods, S.A. is the parent of a consolidated group comprising it and its subsidiaries and associates (the Ebro Group or the Group) with which it has separately presented consolidated financial statements for 2024, which were authorized for issue by the Board of Directors of Ebro Foods, S.A. on March 26, 2025.
+The 2023 consolidated financial statements were approved at the Annual General Meeting held by Ebro Foods, S.A. on June 5th, 2024, and duly filed with Madrid's Companies Register.